vsivsi/meteor-job-collection/README.md

 * `repeats` -- Number of times to rerun the job.
 Default: `Job.forever`
 * `until` -- Keep repeating until this `Date`, or until the number of repeats is exhausted, whichever comes first.
 Default: `Job.foreverDate`
 * `wait`  -- How long to wait between re-runs, in ms. Default: `300000` (5 minutes)
 * `schedule` -- Repeat using a valid [later.js](https://github.com/bunkat/later) schedule.
-The first run of this job will occur at the first valid scheduled time unless `.after()` has been called, in which case it will run at the first scheduled time thereafter.
+The first run of this job will occur at the first valid scheduled time unless `.after()` or `.delay()` have been called, in which case it will run at the first scheduled time thereafter.
 Note: `schedule` and `wait` are mutually exclusive.

 `[options]` may also be a non-negative integer, which is interpreted as `{ repeats: [options] }`